-ASU East housing includes single student residence halls equipped with kitchens, two- to-five-bedroom houses, and a freshman residence hall that participates in ASU East's Freshman Year Experience program.
-For more information, see "Williams Campus Housing and Residential Life," page 626, call 480/727-1700, or access the Web site at www.east.asu.edu/sta/u-life/housing.
+On-campus housing at ASU East ranges from residence hall rooms for single students to two- to four-bedroom homes for students with families.
+A distinct freshman residence hall is available for students participating in ASU East's Freshman Year Experience program.
+For more information, see "Williams Campus Housing and Residential Life," page 591, call 480/727-1700, or access the Web site at www.east.asu.edu/sta/u-life/housing.